 | Long-term Results | Proven effectiveness | Mixed outcomes |

-Professional encapsulation systems with quality materials typically last 15-25 years.
-Vapor barriers may need inspection and occasional repairs, while dehumidifiers generally require replacement every 5-10 years.
-Choosing reinforced liners and commercial-grade components extends system lifespan significantly.
+Professional systems built with quality materials typically last 15 to 25 years.
+Vapor barriers may need occasional inspection and repair, while dehumidifiers generally need replacement every 5 to 10 years.

-Encapsulation prevents future mold growth by controlling moisture, but existing mold requires separate remediation before encapsulation.
-Most professional contractors include mold treatment as part of the preparation phase, ensuring the encapsulated space starts clean and stays that way.
+Encapsulation prevents future mold growth by controlling moisture, but existing mold needs separate remediation first.
+Most contractors include mold treatment in the preparation phase so the space starts clean.

-Generally, encapsulated crawl spaces do not count as finished living space and should not increase taxable square footage.
-However, local regulations vary, so consult your local assessor’s office if you have specific concerns about property tax implications.
+Generally, encapsulated crawl spaces do not count as finished living space.
+Local regulations vary, so it is worth checking with your local assessor if you have specific concerns.

-Encapsulation prevents further moisture-related structural damage but does not correct existing problems like sagging floors.
-Floor leveling requires additional structural repairs, which can often be performed alongside encapsulation to address both moisture and structural issues simultaneously.
+Encapsulation stops further moisture-related damage but does not correct existing structural problems on its own.
+Floor leveling requires separate structural repairs, which can often be done alongside encapsulation.